CodingMango/Morse_Decoder/README.md

 ![Image](https://github.com/user-attachments/assets/b660b331-d92e-4368-b90a-49445da0e8c3)

-Here is the link of the simulation in wokwi simulator: https://wokwi.com/projects/425214595189811201
+Here is the link to the simulation in the Wokwi simulator: https://wokwi.com/projects/425214595189811201

 You can decrypt any message by each character